Banger

 Automatically jumping the user back to the top is disruptive.
 Ignoring the new mail is also wrong.
 Banger tracks head changes and can show a roll-to-new affordance when the user is browsing an older window.

-AI categorization is most useful when it writes into the same action model as everything else.
+AI categorization is most useful when it participates in the same product model as the rest of the inbox.

 Sync is product infrastructure